Objectway/super-gigi/README.md

 default: `$rem-base` - type: `unit`

 This is the default value for all the
-[units functions](#functions), is useful when you have a pixel based design mockup and you want to convert al the measurements in rem / em.
-By default has the same value of `$rem-base`, but in some cases you may want change it.
+[units functions](#functions), it is useful when you have a pixel based design mockup and you want to convert all of the measurements in rem / em.
+By default this has the same value of `$rem-base`, but in some cases you may want change it.

 ### $row-width
 default: `rem-calc(1920)` - type: `unit`